by Karl Furlong

 The NSX's dimensions are mostly in line with supercar rivals, but it is wider than many of them, measuring 47.8 inches in height, 176.1 inches in length, and 87.3 inches wide.
 This makes the NSX marginally lower and longer than an Audi R8, but a notable 10.9-inches wider.
 The NSX's wheelbase is 103.5-inches long and ground clearance is a very low 3.8 inches, so owners will have to exercise caution when encountering raised intersections, speed bumps, and driveway dips.
 Curb weight is 3,878 lbs, making the NSX over 400 pounds heavier than an Audi R8 coupe primarily due to the addition of battery packs to power the electric motors.

 The Acura NSX is available in a choice of eight distinctive colors for the exterior.
 Standard colors are Berlina Black (carried over from the original NSX), Curva Red, and 130R White.
 Optional pearl and metallic colors are Source Silver Metallic, Casino White Pearl, and newly introduced for 2019, Thermal Orange Pearl at $700 apiece.
 Finally, two optional and exclusive Andaro colors (using a special mid-coat technology for a striking level of color saturation) are available: Nouvelle Blue Pearl and Valencia Red Pearl, but at a jaw-dropping fee of $6,000 extra.
 Andaro colors are said to change subtly depending on the viewing angle.
 Nord Gray, part of the color palette for 2018, falls away in 2019.
+2020 sees the inclusion of Indy Yellow, too, which is added to the heritage palette along with Berlina Black.

 The only available version of the NSX uses Acura's Super-Handling All-Wheel-Drive and a nine-speed dual-clutch transmission.
 Power is provided by the Sport Hybrid powertrain which uses a 3.5-liter V6, twin-turbocharged engine and three electric motors for a total system output of 573 horsepower and 476 lb-ft of torque.
 The combination means that the NSX provides dramatic and easily repeatable performance, completing the 0-60 mph sprint in just 3.0 seconds and reaching a max speed of 191 mph.
 The quarter-mile is dispatched in just 11.2 seconds and zero to 100 mph takes seven seconds.
 While these are exemplary performance figures, both the McLaren 570S and Porsche 911 Turbo are ultimately faster and make a more intoxicating noise.
 Still, there's no disputing that at full tilt, the NSX will effortlessly pin you back into your seat, whether from a standing start or on the move.